 The FET Act of 2006 specifies that there should be 16 members on each college council.
 The reasons for having a fairly large number of persons on councils are implied rather than explicitly stated in the FET Act (2006).
-From the Governance table in Section 1 we see that the average number of council members at national level is 13 and at provincial level is 11 - which falls short of the requirement of the Act.
-Tshwane North has 10 members on the college council.
+From the Governance table in Section 1 we see that the average number of council members at both national and provincial levels is 13 - which falls short of the requirement of the Act.
+Vhembe FET College has 15 members on the college council.